muhamed-ramic/chareng/README.md

 - Docker image for Strapi backend.
 - Render PaaS

-### Note: Currently site is loading because of Strapi API bandwidth is slow.
+### Note: Currently site is loading because of Render API bandwidth for free instance ,,Your free instance will spin down with inactivity, which can delay requests by 50 seconds or more.".

 #### Work highlight:
 - Simple landing pages developed using redQ templates in NextJS.
 - Used Strapi for the custom editing videos url, titles, sections on the page.